-- Chase offers a $200 bonus when you open a Total Checking account and another $150 when you open a savings account with qualifying activities.
+- Chase is offering a $200 bonus when you open a Total Checking account and another $150 when you open a savings account with qualifying activities.

-- TD Bank offers $150 for opening a TD Convenience Checking account and $300 for a TD Premier Checking account.
+- TD Bank is offering$150 for opening a TD Convenience Checking account and $300 for a TD Premier Checking account.

-- BMO Harris offers a $200 cash bonus when you open a checking account
+- BMO Harris is offering a $200 cash bonus when you open a checking account

 - Santander Bank sometimes offers up to $150 signup bonuses for several of its checking account options